cccpStephen/Collective_action_problem_Monkeys/README.md

 SET simulation_time TO 100 # Maximum simulation duration
 SET request_timeout TO 10 # Timeout threshold for a single request

-# Simulation Logic
-DEFINE FUNCTION run_simulation(num_peers):
-  INITIALIZE the simulation environment
-  CREATE peers WITH random speeds and strategies CONNECT all peers to each other
-  START the simulation and RUN until the time limit DISPLAY results including:
-   - Total download times per peer
-   - Average download times per strategy
-  RETURN results

-DEFINE FUNCTION calculate_combined_averages(num_simulations, num_peers):
-  INITIALIZE result containers FOR each combination of strategies FOR simulation_index IN range(num_simulations):
-   RUN a single simulation
-   RECORD the results FOR each peer’s strategy combination CALCULATE averages FOR all strategy combinations RETURN combined averages

 pseudocode for code version 3.0
 ```python
 # Request Strategies